- 445 views

-For people summiting Everest, Lhotse and other +8,000 meter mountains, as soon as reaching above 8,000 meter they enter the ‘death zone’ as oxygen levels have decreased to as much as 1/3 compared with sea levels.
-At such altitudes the body is normally not able to adapt to a sustainable level and climbers are only advised to be there for a limited amount of time.
+For people summiting Everest, Lhotse and other +8,000 meters mountains, as soon as reaching above 8,000 meter they enter the ‘death zone’ as oxygen levels have decreased to as much as 1/3 compared with sea levels.
+At such altitudes, the body is normally not able to adapt to a sustainable level and climbers are only advised to be there for a limited amount of time.

 While altitude illness may have severe consequences it should not be viewed as dangerous as long as proper acclimatization is made.
 Symptoms of altitude illness normally include headache plus one or more of the following symptoms:

 When trekking or climbing above 3,000 m it is important to be on the watch out for the above symptoms.
 Should you believe you have any of them it is recommended to not ascend higher, or descend to lower altitude levels.